atsushiyamadagithub/uclinux-mac-plus/Build-notvelleda-SCSI-hard-disk-image.md

 ## Boot Procedure for notvelleda SCSI hard disk image

+### copy the original bootloader files from notvelleda's repository
 Create a bootloader directory alongside the uClinux and user directories, and copy the original bootloader files from notvelleda's repository into it.

 ### Patch to the boot_block
 ```patch -p0 < boot_block.patch```